dunckr/visual-regressions-talk/slides/views.md

 ![image before](images/before.png "Image Before")

+* Why?
+* Where?
+* What?

 note:
+    example I have dogecoin - why not?

     you could argue that these are the most imporant part of the frontend they dont care if you have a bunch of spaghetti code or not